data61/anonlink-entity-service/docs/concepts.rst

     # bloom filters binary value
     '0100110111010000101111011111011111011000110010101010010010100110'

-    # which corrosponds to the following bytes
+    # which corresponds to the following bytes
     [77, 208, 189, 247, 216, 202, 164, 166]

     # which gets base64 encoded to